jonathanfalkner/jonfalknercom-hugo-cms/site/content/about/_index.md

   - heading: Sign Up
     imageUrl: /img/spacer.gif
     text: >-
-      If you love board games as much as he does, check out {{< ref "http://cairaethorn.com/" >}} Cair Aethorn and sign up to receive an update when the game is available for purchase!
+      If you love board games as much as he does, check out <a href="http://cairaethorn.com">Cair Aethorn</a> and sign up to receive an update when the game is available for purchase!
 ---